kbengine/kbengine/kbe/src/lib/python/Doc/library/os.path.rst

 names on Windows (in the standard ``mbcs`` encoding), hence Windows applications should use string objects to access all files.

+Unlike a unix shell, Python does not do any *automatic* path expansions.
+Functions such as :func:`expanduser` and :func:`expandvars` can be invoked explicitly when an application desires shell-like path expansion.
+(See also the :mod:`glob` module.)

 .. note::

    All of these functions accept either only bytes or only string objects as